Walther Bierkamp

-Walther Karl Johannes Bierkamp, also sometimes spelled Walter Bierkamp (17 December 1901 – 15 May 1945) was a German Nazi lawyer and SS-Brigadeführer.
-During the Second World War, he served as Commander of the Sicherheitspolizei or SiPo (Security Police) and Sicherheitsdienst or SD (Security Service) in occupied Belgium and Northern France and later in occupied Poland and in Baden & Württemberg.
+Walther Karl Johannes Bierkamp (17 December 1901 – 15 May 1945), also sometimes spelled Walter Bierkamp, was a German Nazi lawyer and SS-Brigadeführer.
+During the Second World War, he served as the commander of the Sicherheitspolizei or SiPo (Security Police) and Sicherheitsdienst or SD (Security Service) in occupied Belgium and Northern France and later in occupied Poland and in Baden & Württemberg.
 He also commanded Einsatzgruppe D, in the occupied Soviet Union.
 He was involved in Holocaust-related war crimes in Poland and the North Caucasus area.
 After the end of the war in Europe, he committed suicide.

 Early life

 Born in Hamburg, Bierkamp joined that city's far-right Freikorps Bahrenfeld and the following year he participated in the Kapp Putsch, in an attempt to overthrow the Weimar Republic.
 After studying law in Göttingen and Hamburg, he received his doctorate of law degree, passed his state examinations in 1928 and joined the civil service as a lawyer.